QuBenhao/LeetCode/problems/problems_2529/problem.md

 # 2529.
-Maximum Count of Positive Integer and Negative Integer
+Maximum Count of Positive Integer and Negative Integer [Rating: 1195.97]

 <p>Given an array <code>nums</code> sorted in <strong>non-decreasing</strong> order, return <em>the maximum between the number of positive integers and the number of negative integers.</em></p>